Benhurst Primary School

-- Inspectors observed 24 lessons, of which three were joint observations with senior leaders.
+- Inspectors observed 20 lessons, of which 15 were observed jointly with the headteacher or

-- Meetings were held with pupils, the Chair of the Governing Body, a representative from the local
+- Meetings were held with members of the governing body, senior leaders, teachers and a local

 Information about this school

-- The proportion of pupils who speak English as an additional language is increasing and is now
+little above average.
+The percentage who speak English as an additional language is also a little

-- The proportions of disabled pupils and those who have special educational needs and are
+- The proportion of disabled pupils and those who have special educational needs supported

-- The school meets the current government floor standards, which set the minimum expectations
+- The school meets the government’s current floor standards, which set the minimum expectations

 for pupils’ attainment and progress.